Do Go On - 369 - The Night Witches

 I'm dead.

-Damn you, night witches.
+Damn you night witches!

-They whoosh away.
+They wush away.

-So, yeah, so the Germans apparently, they heard this whooshing sound,
+So, yeah, so the Germans apparently

-and when they heard it, they basically shat themselves they're like oh
+and when they heard it,

-it would have been horrible um and this is why the germans nicknamed them the nacht hexen or
+And this is why the Germans nicknamed them the Nacht-Hexen or Night Witches.

-Well, you're a German man.
+Day, well, you're a German man.

-You've got German in you.
+Or German, you've got German in you.

 That's right.